pem2k/Read-me-generator/README.md

 Install required dependencies listed in package.json

 ## Usage

-Once dependencies have been installed, open the containing folder in terminal and run the command "node index.js"
+Navigate to the containing folder of index.js through terminal, run the command "node index.js"